bu-compsecsoc/BUCSS-Bot/README.md

 CLIENT_ID
 > The bot's client ID, avaliable at the [Discord Developer Portal](https://discord.com/developers/applications)

-ANNOUNCEMENT_CHANNEL
+SUBU_AUTH
+> The auth cookie for the SUBU login

+GUILD_ID
+> The Id of the BUCSS Server

+POLL_CHANNEL_ID
-> The id of the channel that announcements will be sent in
+> The id of the channel that polls with be sent in

+ADMIN_CHANNEL
+> The id of the channel to send admin messages

 ### Deploying

 Run the follow commands

 > npm install
 > npm start